 1. Loss of Coverage

-Obamacare special enrollment is an option for anyone who lost health coverage in the last 60 days (or anticipates losing coverage within the next 60 days.)
-Acceptable reasons for loss of coverage include:
+Obamacare special enrollment is an option for anyone who lost health coverage in the last 60 days (or anticipates losing coverage within the next 60 days).
+Acceptable reasons for loss of health insurance coverage include:

 - Family changes: This includes divorce or any other major family change resulting in a sudden loss of health insurance.

-- Eligibility changes: Loss of coverage also includes losing eligibility for Medicaid, running out of COBRA coverage, turning 26 and losing coverage under a parent, or a self-purchased plan runs out.
+- Eligibility changes: Loss of coverage also includes losing eligibility for Medicaid, running out of COBRA (Health Benefits Under the Consolidated Omnibus Budget Reconciliation Act) coverage, turning 26 and losing coverage under a parent, or a self-purchased plan runs out.

 2. Changes to the Family